CoffeCup12/Tic-Tac-Toe-Neural-Network/README.md

 # Tic-Tac-Toe-Neural-Network
-A MLP neural network that can play tic-tac-toe
+A deep q neural network that can play tic-tac-toe
 # How to use
 Clone the respirtory and find app.py, run and click on the link in the terminal
+# How to train your own model
+Find Trainning.py and run the file
-# Credits
+# Current Result
-Trainning Dataset:
-Aha, D. (1991).
-Tic-Tac-Toe Endgame [Dataset].
-UCI Machine Learning Repository. https://doi.org/10.24432/C5688J.
+The model that comes with this file have learn some strategy of tic tac toe but are still far away from being good at the game